lady-h-world/My_Garden/reading_pages/Resplendent_Tree/corr2.md

 ### Correlation between Categorical Variables

-To measure the correlation between categorical variables, there're 2 popular choieces:
+To measure the correlation between categorical variables, there're 2 popular choices:
 * `Pearson's Chi2 Test` is used to determine whether there is a statistically significant difference between the expected frequencies and the observed frequencies in one or more categories of a contingency table.
-A contigency table is a table in a matrix format that displays the frequency distribution of variables, [for example][1]
+A contigency table is a table in a matrix format that displays the frequency distribution of variables, [for example][1].
 * `Cramer's V` measures the associations between 2 categorical variables, based on Pearson's Chi2 Test.

 You can consider they are the same method 😊.

 But in python implementation, there're some differences.
 The code below allows to choose either Chi2 or Cramer's V. The output of Chi2 is mainly using p value to decide the correlation.
-It needs a threshold (significance level, often choose 0.05) and when p value is lower than this thereshold, we can consider there's correlation.
+It needs a threshold (namely, significance level, often choose 0.05) and when p value is lower than this thereshold, we can consider there's correlation.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/chi2_cramer_code.png" width="827" height="410" />